Amazon ECS task definition parameters - Amazon Elastic Container Service

 All task definitions that are used in a service must have the same value for this parameter.

 When you have Linux tasks for either the Fargate launch type, or the EC2 launch type, you can set the value to ARM64.
-For more information, see Working with 64-bit ARM workloads on Amazon ECS.
+For more information, see Amazon ECS task definitions for 64-bit ARM workloads.

 Task size